NW-PaGe/PlasmidPreview/README.md

 This is a filtering/hypothesis-generating workflow for plasmid detection and characterization.
 Outputs can be used to identify which isolates are worth committing long-read sequencing resources to for higher-resolution plasmid and MGE characterization.

 PlasmidPreview previews plasmid and resistance gene and mutation content from short-read data before long-read sequencing.
 By combining MOB-recon and AMRFinderPlus across an isolate dataset, it can surface candidates where plasmid context is ambiguous or where mobile resistance elements could warrant additional resolution.
-This workflow can be used to let labs and surveillance programs direct resources for long-read sequencing capacity to isolates that are most likley to contain plasmids and mobile resistance.
+Plasmid and AMR detections are summarized and visualized with an R notebook which also generates files that can be used to visualize plasmid and AMR sequence presence across phylogenetic relationships.
+This workflow can be used to assist labs and surveillance programs to direct resources for long-read sequencing capacity to isolates that are most likley to contain plasmids and mobile resistance.
 This workflow was developed at the Washington State Department of Health for genomic surveillance workflows.

 ## Background